To make money online, get a website then sell something.

 - Conferences or events (I consider these “physical products” because they require in-person involvement)

 - There are many helpful resources to get started.
+For example, How to Build, Launch, and Grow a Profitable Online Store.

 - Many people prefer buying from small businesses instead of large retailers.